pointslocal/admin-docs/docs/events_fields.md

 Selecting this option makes the field visible for users submitting events

 ### Required for User-Submitted
-This makes the field *mandatory* for user submitted events
+This makes the field *mandatory* for user submitted events.
+By selecting this, submitting an event will require that this field be set.